 Dalit Shalom

-Beyond her role at The New York Times, Dalit teaches design thinking at NYU's Tisch School of the Arts and Tandon School of Engineering.
-She has also taught at Columbia Journalism School and is an alumna of the Sulzberger Executive Leadership Program (Class of 2022).
+In addition to her current role at The New York Times, Dalit teaches design thinking classes at Tandon School of Engineering NYU and at the Columbia School of Journalism.
+She is also an alum of the Sulzberger Executive Leadership Program (’22) and a board member of the Society of News Design.

 Dalit Shalom